 21. Mynahs (Sturnidæ).
 These showy Eastern starlings have the sexes exactly alike.
-They build in holes of trees.

 22. Calornis (Sturnidæ).
-These brilliant metallic starlings have no sexual differences.
+These brilliant metallic starlings

+have no sexual differences.
 They build a pensile covered nest.

 23. Hangnests (Icteridæ).
-The red or yellow and black plumage of most of these birds is very conspicuous, and is exactly alike in both sexes.
+The red or vellow and black plumage of most of these birds is very conspicuous, and is exactly alike in both sexes.
 They are celebrated for their fine purse-shaped pensile nests.

-It will be seen that this list comprehends six important families of Fissirostres, four of Scansores, the Psittaci, and several genera, with three entire families of Passeres, comprising about twelve hundred species, or about one-seventh of all known birds
+It will be seen that this list comprehends six important families of Fissirostres, four of Scansores, the Psittaci, and several genera, with three entire families of Passeres, comprising about twelve hundred species, or about one-seventh of all known birds.

-The cases in which, whenever the male is gaily coloured, the female is much less gay or quite inconspicuous are exceedingly numerous, comprising, in fact, almost all the brightcoloured Passeres, except those enumerated in the preceding class.
-The following are the most remarkable :---
+The cases in which, whenever the male is gaily coloured, the female is much less gay or quite inconspicuous are exceedingly numerous, comprising, in fact, almost all the brightcoloured Passeres, except those enumerated in the preceding The following are the most remarkable:-- sombre green in the female sex.